fvilarinho/srt/README.md

 - [**Linode documentation**](https://www.linode.com/docs/)

 ### Important notes
-- **If any phase got errors or violations, the pipeline will stop.**
 - **DON'T EXPOSE OR COMMIT ANY SENSITIVE DATA, SUCH AS CREDENTIALS, IN THE PROJECT.**

 ### Contact